keremoktar/keremoktar.github.io/docs/intuition.md

 <img src="https://keremoktar.com/assets/images/cat-galaxy2.jpg" alt="catkerem" class="center">

-Seriously.
 I am not a cat, and I have never tasted dark matter.
-But logic uses a stripped-down version of “if” called the material conditional.
-It asks one question: Did the first part happen while the second part failed?
-Only then does it call the statement false.
-Because I am not a cat, the rule has not been broken, and the whole statement counts as true.

-Ordinary conversation expects more from “if”: relevance, causality, and some useful connection between the two ideas.
-Formal logic leaves those expectations behind so that it can do a narrower practical job: track which inferences preserve truth.
-The strange result above is therefore a clue to why true, false, and the basic machinery of propositional logic were built the way they were.
+Yet logic dictates that the sentence above is true.
+To undersand how this can be, we have to peer behind the curtain of *why*  true, false, and the basic machinery of logic are built the way they are.

 Here is the truth table for the conditional operator '→' (where 'A → B' = 'if A then B'):